Zhongxing Landmark

 The Zhongxing Landmark (中兴无限) is a mid-size SUV designed and developed by Hebei Zhongxing Automobile.

 Overview

-Zhongxing is currently selling Zhongxing Landmark in China, and also internationally in Asia, Africa, Iran (Bahman Motor) and Egypt.
+Zhongxing is currently selling the Zhongxing Landmark in China, and also internationally in Asia, Africa, Iran (Bahman Motor) and Egypt.
 There are currently plans to sell various models in Europe.

 Zxauto, in partnership with ZX Auto NA, is planning to export the Landmark SUV to the United States in the fourth quarter of 2008.

 The Landmark was planned to be upgraded for the U.S. market to include more features, but the plan to expand to the U.S. market never succeeded, and production ceased in 2013.
-Zhongxing Landmark will be equipped with a 160 hp turbocharged and fuel injected engine and provide 25-30 miles per gallon fuel efficiency.
+Zhongxing Landmark will be equipped with a 160 hp turbocharged and fuel injected engine and provide 25–30 miles per gallon fuel efficiency.